Skip to content

 Cafe Centro (Condesa)

-A new cafe across from Parque España that has a lovely patio and a small indoor seating area, all of which have plugs.
+A cafe across from Parque España that has a lovely patio and a small indoor seating area, all of which have plugs.
 It's an easy place to linger and the wifi is strong enough for calls so it's an easy place to enjoy the day.
 The coffee and staff used to be great... but unfortunately, they've recently replaced both.
 It's still a nice spot, but not the favorite it once was.

 Cafe Comunidad (Condesa)